OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

-**“XING”** means the service as described below (including all applications) and/or the provider of this service, XING AG (together with XING S.á r.l. as of 1 May 2014 and in those cases listed in Section A.6.6 below).
+**“XING”** means the service as described below (including all applications) and/or the provider of this service, XING AG (together with XING S.à r.l. as of 1 May 2014 and in those cases listed in Section A.6.6 below).

 A. General Terms and Conditions for using the XING service